Creep (Radiohead song): 2021 remix

 In July 2021, Yorke released a remix, "Creep (Very 2021 Rmx)".
 It is based on a time-stretched version of the acoustic version of "Creep", extending it to nine minutes, with "eerie" synthesisers.
 Yorke contributed the remix to a show by the Japanese fashion designer Jun Takahashi, who provided artwork and an animated music video.
 Vogue described the remix as "haunting and spare", and Classic Rock described it as "woozy" and "discombobulating".
 Rolling Stone said it was a fitting track for the COVID-19 pandemic, when "a sense of time is warped and singular moments can seem both fleeting and drawn out simultaneously".

 Covers

+The Pretenders covered "Creep" in live shows in 1995 and released a performance on the live album The Isle of View (1995).
+Vice wrote that the singer, Chrissie Hynde, added a vulnerability that took the song "from loser anthem to tender ballad, imbued with new sentiment".
 The Canadian singer-songwriter Alanis Morissette covered "Creep" in 1996, while Radiohead were supporting her on tour.
-In April 2008, the American musician Prince covered "Creep" at the Coachella Valley Music and Arts Festival.
+The Swedish singer Timo Räisänen covered "Creep" in 2008 on the game show På spåret, and released a version on his 2008 covers album And Then There Was Timo.
+Räisänen's version includes a march-like chorus.
+That April, the American musician Prince covered "Creep" at the Coachella Valley Music and Arts Festival.
 A bootleg recording was shared online, but removed at Prince's request.
 After being informed of the situation in an interview, Yorke said: "Well, tell him to unblock it.
 It's our song."

+In 2009, the American singer-songwriter Daniel Mustard covered "Creep" on the Opie and Anthony radio show.
+Vice said his version, performed with an acoustic guitar and "raspy, weathered voice", felt "spontaneous" and made "Creep" into a "powerful, almost angry song".
+A cover by the choir group the Scala & Kolacny Brothers was used in the trailer for the 2010 film The Social Network, creating a trend for trailers using eerie, slowed-down versions of pop songs.
+In 2011, the Canadian actor Jim Carrey covered "Creep" at Arlene's Grocery in New York City.